davidrbourke/KCAD/7. Secrets/README.md

    - pass the mounted encryption config file to the --encryption-provider-config setting in the kube-apiserver startup command
 kind: EncryptionConfiguration

-After encryption is enabled, on new secrets will be encrypted, not existing, so they need to be replaced to be encrypted.
+After encryption is enabled, only new secrets will be encrypted, not existing secrets, so they need to be replaced to be encrypted.